aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### When can I get an Aavegotchi?

-Aavegotchis will be available at mainnet launch.
+2 March 2021 on Polygon!
 The [metaverse](/metaverse) will open shortly after (Q1 2021).

 ### When is mainnet launch?
 Mainnet was originally scheduled for launch on 4 January 2021.
 Due to high congestion on the Ethereum blockchain at that point, a community vote was put into action.
 The community voted for the launch of Aavegotchi on Polygon at a later date.
-The team will keep everyone updated on the new launch date when it is feasible.
+The Aavegotchi team has confirmed the 2 March 2021 launch date on Polygon.

 ### What can I do now?